history of the passage

 joe, dick and andy - 1983

-after an abortive attempt at a new project, the passage was finally disbanded due to disillusionment, lack of success and greater interests in other avenues
+after an abortive attempt at a new project, the passage was finally disbanded due to lack of success, setbacks, disillusionment and alternative interests

-dick witts worked for various arts-based organisations, is a writer, and lectures on modern music in lon don and edinburgh
+dick witts worked for various arts-based organisations, is a writer, and lectures on modern music in edinburgh, lon don, and lancashire

-andy wilson worked as a dj all over the world, and now works for radio cadena cien in ibiza
+andy wilson worked as a dj all over the world, and now djs and works at sonica radio in ibiza

 lizzy johnson continues to sing, and has worked in band promotion, has lived in australia, and now works for a children's charity in merseyside